schovi/react-iscroll/README.md

 # React iScroll

-React component for wrapping iScrol library.
+React component for wrapping iScroll library.

 ### What is iScroll?